nudataviz/project-fall25-metln/METLN/src/totalevents.md

 ---
 title: Total Event Overview
 ---
-# Who & When: Demographics For All Events
+# Who & When
+## Overview Across All Events

+Visualizations on this page draw from transaction data to highlight purchase dates, times, and client demographics.

+These charts are intended to provide a high-level overview, helping you quickly identify broad patterns and emerging trends across all events.

 ```js
 //need to download npm i gender-detection-from-name